Is Your Webcam Not Working on Dell Inspiron? Here’s How to Fix It

 - Go to Imaging devices and click on the arrow on the left side to reveal your cam name.

-- Open the Driver tab and select Update Driver if your driver needs updating.
+- Open the Driver tab and select Update driver if your driver needs updating, or, just click Update driver after right-clicking.

 - In a pop-up window, select the box and click on Uninstall to confirm your choice.